nesi/snakemake_workshop/README.md

 This Workshop is intended for anyone who has several steps in their data analysis workflow.
 It is a hands-on workshop, meaning you will be coding along with Leah and the NeSI team.

+## Attribution notice :

+* Material used in this workshop is based on the following repository
+    *   https://leahkemp.github.io/RezBaz2020_snakemake_workshop/ by Leah Kemp (ESR)

 ## Setup